Wilhelm Röntgen: Commemorations

 World Radiography Day is an annual event promoting the role of medical imaging in modern healthcare.
-It is celebrated on 8 November each year, coinciding with the anniversary of the Röntgen's discovery.
+It is celebrated on 8 November each year, coinciding with the anniversary of Röntgen's discovery.
 It was first introduced in 2012 as a joint initiative between the European Society of Radiology, the Radiological Society of North America, and the American College of Radiology.

+As of 2023, 55 stamps from 40 countries have been issued commemorating Röntgen as the discoverer of X-rays.

 Röntgen Peak in Antarctica is named after Wilhelm Röntgen.

 Minor planet 6401 Roentgen is named after him.